tleyden/neurgo/README.md

 # Architecture

 * Each node in the network is a go-routine
-* Nodes communicate with eachother over channels
+* Nodes communicate with each other over channels

 # Status